 We add more or most to almost all adjectives with two or more syllables.
 Examples of these are the adjectives care/ful and in/ter/est/ ing.
-We say more + careful and most + interesting

 Let's write Complete this table of adjectives.
 An example has been done for you.